PaddlePaddle/PaddleSpeech/examples/aishell/asr1/READEME.md

 ## Stage 3: Model Testing

-To know the preformence of the model, test stage is needed.
+The test stage is to evaluate the model performance..
 The code of test stage is shown below:

 ```bash
  if [ ${stage} -le 3 ] && [ ${stop_stage} -ge 3 ]; then